timothymcmackin/tezos-hackathon-jump-start/README.md

 It does not have an online IDE, so you have to install it locally; see https://archetype-lang.org/.

 For a walkthrough, see https://docs.tezos.com/tutorials/smart-contract/archetype.

+## Creating tokens

+Tokens are managed by smart contracts, so the first step to creating tokens is to create a smart contract.
+For example, SmartPy has a toolkit called [FA2 lib](https://smartpy.io/guides/FA2-lib/overview) that provides a standard contract for working with tokens.

+There are also several tutorials that deal with NFTs and other kinds of tokens at https://docs.tezos.com/tutorials.

 ## Getting information about Tezos